 Communication with your parent and any siblings you have is particularly important during an illness.
 You may feel uncomfortable discussing difficult topics, wanting to avoid those conversations.
 However, talking about your shared concerns and hopes may provide some relief, generating a deeper sense of connection and mutual support.
 In addition, it is helpful to establish an understanding of expectations.

-- Make time to discuss concerns about the illness and plans for managing the treatment when there is not a crisis and time is not rushed, if possible.
+- Avoid discussing concerns about the illness and plans for managing treatment during a crisis when time is rushed, if possible.

-- Ask your parent about treatment wishes, and respect those wishes, acknowledging your parent's right to retain control of decisions regarding his or her care.
+- Ask your parent about treatment wishes, and respect those wishes, acknowledging your parent's right to control decisions about his or her care.

 - Discuss how finances will be handled.

 Manage caregiving responsibilities

-Once you have found out what type of help your parent needs and wants, set up a system to organize your responsibilities.
+Once you have learned what type of help your parent needs and wants, set up a system to organize your responsibilities.
 To start, create a list of tasks.
 These may include participating in medical and physical care, addressing legal and financial issues, and communicating with friends and family.
-The following list provides some ideas to consider:
+The following list provides some steps to consider:

 - Request a meeting with your parent's health care team to get clear, accurate information about your parent's illness and treatment.
 The doctor will need permission from your parent to share such information.
 It may be best to accompany your parent to a scheduled appointment.

-- Be sure that the doctor has your full contact information included as part of your parent's file in case of an emergency.
+- Ensure that the doctor has your full contact information included as part of your parent's file in case of an emergency.

-- Keep a list of key contacts (such as the doctor, nurse, social worker, pharmacist, and emergency room) with you at all times, and distribute it to others who will assist with caregiving.
+- Keep a list of key contacts with you at all times.
+Include the doctor, nurse, social worker, pharmacist, and emergency room.
+Also, give this list to others who will provide care.

-- Make copies of your parent's legal documents, such as advance directives , a power of attorney for health care, and a power of attorney for property.
-You will also need copies of health insurance cards, and bank documents.
+- Make copies of your parent's legal documents, such an advance directive , a power of attorney for health care, and a power of attorney for property.
+You will also need copies of health insurance cards; and relevant financial information.

 Learn more about how to manage common caregiving responsibilities .